Patilx97/Ansible/Ansible-LEMP-Stack-Setup-On-Different-OS/Readme.md

-# Setting Up a LEMP Stack Using Ansible on remote server
+# Setting Up a LEMP Stack Using Ansible on different OS
 ## Introduction
 In this guide, we will walk through the steps to set up a LEMP stack (Linux, Nginx, MySQL, PHP) on a remote server using an Ansible playbook.
 Ansible is a powerful automation tool that allows you to manage and configure systems at scale.